 to access the updated NATA Aviation Resource Book & Membership Directory (login is required).
 Information is current as of December 2014.
 If you have any changes to your listing, please contact NATA at (800) 808-6282.
 Changes can also be made here on NATA's website by logging in.

 NATA hosted a meeting with town officials from East Hampton, New York, to discuss the town’s proposal to restrict use of East Hampton Airport (HTO).
 NATA, joined by representatives of AOPA and NBAA, met with East Hampton Town Supervisor, Larry Cantwell, and Councilwoman Kathee Burke-Gonzalez who serves as liaison with the airport.
 The meeting provided an opportunity to hear the rationale for the proposed restrictions and express the GA community’s concerns from both the national and local perspectives.
-The Town Board is holding a public hearing on the proposal this Thursday, March 5, 2015 at 4:30pm.
+The Town Board is holding a public hearing on the proposal Thursday, March 12, 2015 at 4:30pm (postponed from March 5 due to inclement weather).
 NATA encourages its members potentially impacted by the restrictions to attend the meeting.
 Read more.

 NATA Safety 1st